 Most don’t realize this option is available to them, but that doesn’t mean it’s for everyone.
 Be sure to crunch the numbers and speak with a qualified advisor before doing anything drastic.

-3. Seniors With $15,000 or More in Credit Card Debt Use This Brilliant Debt Payoff Plan
+5. Seniors With $25,000 or More in Credit Card Debt Use This Brilliant Debt Relief Plan

 With the skyrocketing cost of living in the United States, more and more adults in retirement are struggling with financial debt than ever before.
 And with interest rates snowballing the amount owed, paying your credit card balance can seem like a trap that can never be escaped.
 Here’s what credit card companies don’t want you to know…